Making that remembers: close looking at the stickiness of materials in correspondence with a dissonant and in-between lived experience

-I am UK-based visual artist and writer, developing national and international site-specific and public realm projects.
+I am a UK-based visual artist and writer, developing national and international site-specific and public realm projects.
 My artistic concerns are influenced by the scope and significance of common experiences.
-I am interested in the relationships between people and place and what is hidden, obscured or unspoken in various social situations, and use these elements as a means to try and substantiate myriad lived experiences.
+I am interested in the relationships between people and place and what is hidden, obscured or unspoken in various social situations, using these elements as a means to try and substantiate myriad lived experiences.
+Following a Glass and Ceramics MA at the RCA I developed a career in which working with other participants has been a key creative component of my practice.

-The form my work takes is often artist’s books, print and photography, and more, recently film.
-I also utilise my craft practice and make works with wax, clay and cast glass.
-I have developed projects with various organisations including “Where are we?”
-(2020), FrancisKnight; somewhere (2020), SEAS Brighton; edge/threshold/brink (2018) Nuit Blanche Toronto; Act, Campaign, Petition, Reform, Lobby, Argue and Soit droit fait come est desire (Let it be done as it is desired) (2015), Houses of Parliament; and a moment of your time (2013), People United & Turner Contemporary.
-I have recently been commissioned by Metal Southend to create a new permanent work for the Thames Estuary Trail as part of Estuary Festival 2021.
+The form my work often takes is artist’s books, print and photography and more recently the audio-visual.
+I also utilise my craft practice and make works with wax, clay, plaster and cast glass.
+I have developed varied projects including: “Where are we?”
+(2020), FrancisKnight; somewhere (2020), SEAS & Brighton Festival; edge/threshold/brink (2018) Nuit Blanche Toronto; Act, Campaign, Petition, Reform, Lobby, Argue and Soit droit fait come est desire (Let it be done as it is desired) (2015), Houses of Parliament; and a moment of your time (2013), People United & Turner Contemporary; and most recently, Watermarks (2021), Metal Southend - a new permanent work for the Thames Estuary Trail for Estuary Festival 2021.